Cloudflare AI Labyrinth, Bot Fight Mode, and AI Crawl Control — Which to Enable

 Bot Fight Mode - the baseline

-Bot Fight Mode is Cloudflare’s baseline bot protection, available on all plans including Free.
-It challenges traffic from known cloud provider IPs and malicious sources.
+Bot Fight Mode is Cloudflare's baseline bot protection, on every plan including Free.
+It challenges traffic from known cloud-provider IPs and malicious sources.

 The hidden problem

-Some legitimate AI crawlers originate from cloud IP ranges (AWS, GCP, Azure).
-Bot Fight Mode’s blanket challenges can block these even when robots.txt explicitly allows them.
-Since July 2025, newly created Cloudflare domains have this enabled by default — which is why many merchants discover their store is invisible to ChatGPT without realizing why.
+Some legitimate AI crawlers run from cloud IP ranges (AWS, GCP, Azure).
+Bot Fight Mode's blanket challenges can block those even when your robots.txt explicitly allows them.
+Since July 2025, newly created Cloudflare domains have this on by default - which is exactly why so many merchants find their store invisible to ChatGPT and never figure out why.
+They didn't do anything; the default did it for them.

-Recommendation: Keep Bot Fight Mode enabled, but use AI Crawl Control (below) to explicitly allow the AI crawlers you want.
-Don’t rely on Bot Fight Mode alone — it doesn’t distinguish between search crawlers and training crawlers.
+What I'd do: keep Bot Fight Mode enabled, but use AI Crawl Control (below) to explicitly allow the crawlers you want.
+Don't lean on Bot Fight Mode alone - it doesn't know the difference between a search crawler that sends you customers and a training crawler that doesn't.

 AI Crawl Control - the primary tool

-AI Crawl Control gives you per-crawler visibility and policy control.
+AI Crawl Control is where the real control is.
+Per-crawler visibility and policy.
 You can:

-• See which AI crawlers have visited your site and how often
+• See which AI crawlers have hit your site and how often

 • Set allow/block rules per crawler (GPTBot, OAI-SearchBot, ClaudeBot, PerplexityBot, Google-Extended, etc.)

-• Request payment from AI crawlers via Cloudflare’s pay-per-crawl marketplace
+• Charge AI crawlers via Cloudflare's pay-per-crawl marketplace

-• Understand crawl patterns to decide which crawlers provide value
+• Read crawl patterns to decide which crawlers are actually worth anything to you

 Allow - these drive citations and traffic

 These crawlers power AI search results.
-Blocking them makes your store invisible to the AI engines your customers use.
+Block them and your store is invisible to the exact AI engines your customers are using to shop.

 • OAI-SearchBot - ChatGPT search index.
 Powers ChatGPT Shopping citations.